Pettersson-dev/Security-architecture/README.md

 leaks

 ## File transfer (FTP etc)
-* Use sFTP
+* Use sFTP with certificates.
-* Encrypt and sign sensitive files
+* Encrypt and sign sensitive files, exchange keys out of band.
+* Have strict access permissions.
+* Use disk rncryption
+* Logg activities

 ## Email
 * Avoid emails especially for sensitive information.
 * Educate users to create awareness of phishing and other types of treats
 * Apply MFA to prevent account takeover
-* Use an email gateway that has Security capabilities usch as spam filtering and monitoring
+* Use an email gateway that has Security capabilities usch as spam filtering, malware scanning and monitoring
 * Use DMARC to prevent domain fraud.
 * Use TLS (StarTLS) and DNS-based Authentication of Named Entities (DANE) for transport security.
 * Apply secure data transfer with trusted parties e.g setting up S/MIME